anniavd/password-generator/README.md

 The user must enter a quantity between the valid values **otherwise** he will continue to ask for the length of the password.For the user to confirm their password criteria, they must click on the **OK** button.If the user wants to omit one or more criteria, they will click on the **CANCEL** button.

-When the user has selected their password criteria, then they will be shown their random password based on the selected length and criteria.The user must choose at least one criterion.
+When the user has selected their password criteria, then they will be shown their random password based on the selected length and criteria.*The user must choose at least one criterion*.